Chart Color Schemes

 Doonside - Woodcroft's population is slightly younger than the national pattern

-Doonside - Woodcroft's median age is 36 years, nearly matching Greater Sydney's average of 37 years, which is slightly below Australia's median age of 38 years.
-Compared to Greater Sydney, Doonside - Woodcroft has a higher proportion of residents aged 55-64 (11.9%) but fewer residents aged 25-34 (13.1%).
-Between the 2021 Census and now, the proportion of residents aged 75 to 84 has grown from 3.2% to 4.6%, while the proportion of residents aged 25 to 34 has declined from 14.1% to 13.1%.
-By 2041, demographic modeling suggests that Doonside - Woodcroft's age profile will change significantly.
-The 75 to 84 age group is projected to grow by 80%, adding 876 residents to reach a total of 1,975.
+Doonside-Woodcroft has a median age of 36 years, nearly matching Greater Sydney's average of 37 years.
+This is slightly below the Australian median age of 38 years.
+Compared to Greater Sydney, Doonside-Woodcroft has a higher proportion of residents aged 55-64 (11.9%) but fewer residents aged 25-34 (13.1%).
+Between the 2021 Census and now, the population aged 75-84 has grown from 3.2% to 4.6%.
+Conversely, the population aged 25-34 has decreased from 14.1% to 13.1%.
+By 2041, demographic modeling suggests Doonside-Woodcroft's age profile will change significantly.
+The 75-84 cohort is projected to grow by 80%, adding 876 residents to reach a total of 1,975.
 Residents aged 65 and above are expected to drive 83% of population growth, highlighting demographic aging trends.
-Conversely, the 15 to 24 and 0 to 4 age groups are projected to experience population declines.
+Meanwhile, the populations aged 15-24 and 0-4 are projected to decline.